 Drug Possession for Sales & Drug Manufacturing

-That's definitely one situation the way the police investigate and prosecute drug crimes, sales, possession for sales, drug trafficking, manufacturing (CALCRIM 2330) of any type of drugs in the Valley.
-California Health and Safety Code 11379.6 defines manufacturing a controlled substance.
+That's one situation the police investigate and prosecute drug crimes, sales, possession for sales, drug trafficking, and manufacturing (CALCRIM 2330) of any type of drugs in the Valley.
+California Health and Safety Code 11379.6 defines manufacturing as a controlled substance.

 Negotiation with Prosecutor and Law Enforcement

-It's interesting because on the flip side of that, you have a scenario where the prosecutors in cases in the San Fernando Valley or Los Angeles aren't really highly involved in cooperation agreements.
+It's interesting because, on the flip side of that, you have a scenario where the prosecutors in cases in the San Fernando Valley or Los Angeles aren't highly involved in cooperation agreements.

-It takes an act of Congress on a drug crime case to get the prosecutors to actually agree to give a person a better sentence if a person cooperates or they'll dismiss the case.
+It takes an act of Congress on a drug crime case to get the prosecutors to agree to give a person a better sentence if a person cooperates, or they'll dismiss the case.

 So, you have to get a letter from a Captain saying that the person cooperated and requesting that the prosecutors give credit for that cooperation.
-Then that letter goes to downtown Los Angeles and they have a specific group of individuals who deal with cooperation cases, but it's very rare to see that.
+Then that letter goes to downtown Los Angeles, and they have a specific group of individuals who deal with cooperation cases, but it's scarce to see that.

-The problem is, sometimes the police lie to people in these big drug cases, tell them they're going to do something and then they don't do it and the person really doesn't have any type of fallback to do anything about it.
+Whereas at the police level, they engage in many cooperation-type activities.
+They'll even grab somebody, and they won't prosecute that person if they cooperate.
+Sometimes, the police lie to people in these significant drug cases, tell them they're going to do something, and then they don't do it, and the person doesn't have any fallback to do anything about it.

 Retain a Drug Crime Attorney

 You've got to have an attorney.
-If you get an attorney involved, they can put the pressure on the police if that's something that you chose to do to make sure that you get credit, because a lot of times they’re wanting you to make two, three, four, five, six busts.
+If you get an attorney involved, they can pressure the police if that's something you choose to do to make sure that you get credit because a lot of times, they want you to make two, three, four, five, six busts.